prestonraab/rubber-duck/Readme.md

 # Rubber Duck Discord Bot

 ## Usage
-The bot listens to the configured channel, currently set in the source code as `"duck-pond"`
+The bot listens to the configured channel, currently set in the source code as `"duck-pond"`.

 When a user posts a message to the duck pond, the duck bot creates a public thread in response.